Skip to main content

 2013Jimmie Johnson+350

-How to bet on NASCAR Cup Series Championship
+How to bet on the NASCAR Cup Series Championship

-While there is no dominant driver in the NASCAR field as there once was, preseason favorites Kyle Larson and William Byron have established themselves as the top two competitors in the overall field and are among the favorites in just about every race.
-Denny Hamlin has entered the mix, too, after two wins in the last four weeks.
+While there is no dominant driver in the NASCAR field as there once was, preseason favorites Kyle Larson and William Byron are maintaining their spot near the top and are among the favorites in just about every race.
+So is Hamlin, who has logged three wins already and is the outright title favorite at two sportsbooks.

 Betting on any of those drivers isn't a bad way to invest in the season, with all three looking likely to be among the final cars in the playoff field.
 If you're looking for a way to fade those leaders, you might find better value on a race-to-race basis - like when Daniel Suarez won in Atlanta with odds as high as 45/1.

-That said, NASCAR's playoff format adds volatility to the overall field, so we recommend picking off relative values like Ryan Blaney (+1200), Joey Logano (+1600), and Ty Gibbs (+1600), who all have the makeup and team to compete with a bigger payoff than the top three.
+That said, NASCAR's playoff format adds volatility to the overall field, so we recommend picking off relative values like Ryan Blaney, Joey Logano, and Ty Gibbs, who all have the makeup and team to compete, and they offer a larger payoff than the top three.

 NASCAR Cup Series Championship FAQs